Skip to main content

 Some of the projects our fast streamers have worked on have included:

-• supporting the Department of Education with the rollout of over 1.3m laptops to disadvantaged young people, to ensure they will able to continue to learn at home during Covid
+• Supporting the Department of Education with the role out of over 1.3m laptops to disadvantaged young people, to ensure they will able to continue to learn at home during Covid

 No two projects are the same as each department has different needs, but you will experience lots of support while you are in your placement, with the opportunity to lead on projects and provide valuable input.

-You’ll have the opportunity to engage with senior stakeholders both inside and outside of government from day one.
+You'll have the opportunity to engage with senior stakeholders both inside and outside of government from day one.
 Each posting will allow you to build on your core skills in DDaT and cyber.
-No two pillars will share the same career path but will give you the opportunity to develop to be future leaders.
+No two pillars will share the same career path but will develop you to be future leaders.

 Promotion and successful completion of the scheme will see you earn around £45k to £55k in your first role after the Fast Stream.
 The scheme is designed so that, wherever you find yourself working in government beyond the DDaT and Cyber Fast Stream scheme, you will have the skills and experience that allow you to be a professional leader within government.

-During the 3 year scheme, Cyber Fast Streamers may undergo a higher level of security clearance ‘Developed Vetting’.
+During the 3 year scheme, some Cyber Fast Streamers will have the opportunity to undergo a higher level of security clearance 'Developed Vetting'.
 Please see a demystifying blog post from a current DV cleared civil servant and our Vetting Charter to learn more about what to expect.

 Your progression through the programme